-The following items are the REQUIRED Items to be used for the completion of the BSA 1 Day Survival Essentials Course.
+The following items are the REQUIRED Items to be used for the completion of the BSA 1 Day Survival Emergency and Preparedness Course.
 Ideally, each student SHOULD have their own equipment to complete the required deliverable tasks as well as for future use, however we recognise that some of the items might be difficult to obtain, so taking this into account we will have some of the harder to obtain items available for you to borrow and return at the end of the course.
 Items in GREEN we will supply if you don’t have them.
 All other items you will need to obtain yourself.

 Please separate the following 12 essential items into an easily manageable “small” daypack or haversack (shoulder bag) as these are the primary items you will need for the course.

 - Knife: We can either lend you a Morakniv of Sweden, carbon steel heavy duty “Companion” Knife which you can return at the end of the course or alternatively, if you would like to bring your own knife, we suggest you bring a plain (without serrations) full tang 5” (11cm) carbon steel blade with a 90 degree edge on the spine.
 Mora of Sweden (Morakniv) make a range of affordable good quality bushcraft knives.

 - Folding Saw (optional): Bacho Laplander or Silky Pocket Boy are very good

 - Ferrocerium rod: “Light my fire” or “Morakniv” brands both make decent reliable models.
 There are many other brands out there that make sparking tools in various sizes.
 Get yourself the larger army model.